Wisyle/ccmd/FEATURES.md

 # Smart search (finds directories in common locations)
-go myproject   # Searches and navigates to "myproject" go lha         # Finds and navigates to LHA directory
+go myproject   # Searches and navigates to "myproject" go workspace   # Finds and navigates to workspace directory
 ```

 **Features (v1.1.0+):**